-- the existence of four villages with residential / commercial uses and areas of historical significance, - being bounded on three sides by rivers and scenic coastal areas, - containing both rural residential and agricultural lands, - having three interstate highway exchanges and two state route corridors with a mix of existing commercial development, and - Town facilities and services that have evolved over many years.
+- Having four villages with residential / commercial uses and areas of historical significance - Being bounded on three sides by rivers and scenic coastal areas - Containing both rural residential and agricultural lands - Having three interstate highway exchanges and two state route corridors with a mix of existing commercial development - Having town facilities and services that have evolved over many years - Having an AMTRAK station directly linking the Town with other areas along the northeast corridor

-1.1 Purpose Of This Plan
+1.1 Purpose of This Plan

-This Plan of Conservation and Development is a tool for guiding the future of Stonington.
+This Plan of Conservation and Development is intended as a tool for guiding the future of Stonington.
 It is intended to be both visionary and action-oriented.

-One purpose is to establish a common vision for the community's future supported by recommended land use.
-It provides strategy and policy recommendations to provide a framework for consistent decision-making.
-It serves as a guide for elected officials, boards and commissions, town employees, and residents in conducting town business with consideration of achieving desired future outcomes.
+One purpose is to establish a common vision for the community's future supported by recommended land uses.
+It provides policy and strategy recommendations to provide a framework for consistent decision-making.
+It serves as a guide for elected officials, boards and commissions, town employees and residents in conducting town business with consideration of achieving desired future outcomes.

-Another purpose is to provide recommended tasks that, when implemented, are intended to accomplish positive actions towards achieving desired goals.
-It is expected that these tasks will be prioritized for accomplishment, and may be modified as needed for changing circumstances over the implementation period.
+An additional_purpose is to provide recommended tasks that, when implemented, are intended to accomplish positive actions towards achieving desired goals.
+It is expected that these tasks will be prioritized but may be modified as needed for changing circumstances over the implementation period.

-If steadily implemented as recommended, this Plan will help protect important resources, guide appropriate development, protect community character and ensure that Stonington is moving towards a more sustainable future.
+If steadily implemented as recommended, this Plan will help protect important resources, guide appropriate development, protect community character and ensure that Stonington is moving toward a more sustainable future.